-Skeet shooting is when two clay pigeons are launched from two different houses such that their paths cross in front of the shooter.
+Skeet shooting is when two clay pigeons are launched from two different houses so that their paths cross in front of the shooter.

-Sporting clays is when you have a whole course of shooting stations, each one different.
-There are no standardized distances and angles.
-Instead, sporting clays courses are designed to simulate the hunting of ducks, pheasants, rabbits, and other game and fowl.
-Sporting clays often gets described as golf with a shotgun.
+Sporting clays is when you have a whole course of different shooting stations.
+There are no standard distances and angles.
+Instead, sporting clays courses are designed to mimic hunting ducks, pheasants, rabbits, and other game and fowl.
+Sporting clays is often described as golf with a shotgun.

-Last, Five Stand has been described as more action packed than trap shooting, without the space requirement of sporting clays.
+Last, Five Stand has been described as more action-packed than trap shooting, without the space rand time requirement of sporting clays.
 As the name suggests, there are five stations, or stands, and six to eighteen strategically placed traps.
 Shooters take their turn at each stand, and shoot at various combinations of clay birds.

 Sport Shooting Is Highly Social

-Some women get into sport shooting for the camaraderie they get with their friends.
-Others join to meet new friends and shooting partners.
-Others take up the sport because their spouse does it and they’d like to make it a family event.
-According to McAuley, there are a few mother and daughter teams who shoot together.
+Some women get into sport shooting for the camaraderie with friends.
+Others join to meet new people and shooting partners.
+Many take up the sport because their partner does it, or their children want to try, and they’d like to make it a family event.
+There are even plenty of mother and daughter teams who shoot together.

 And of course, social media plays a role.
-Friends, the great outdoors, and competition all make for good Facebook posts, which attracts more people to the sport.
+Friends, the great outdoors, and competition all make for good Facebook posts, which draw more people to sporting clay.

 Trying your hand at sport shooting is as easy as showing up at a course.
 No experience is required, no permit needed, no Possession and Acquisition Licence (PAL) necessary.
-Fox Harb’r, for example, provides beginners with basic training in gun safety, handling, proper stance, and sport shooting technique.
+Fox Harb’r, for example, is specifically set up to provide beginners, even total novices who have never held a gun, with basic training in shotgun safety, handling, proper stance, shooting technique and sport etiquette.

 Competition Ranges From Friendly to Serious

-Want a sport where you can train to get better and look for serious tournaments?
+Want a sport where you can train to get better and compete in serious tournaments?
 That’s still sport shooting.

 No matter what level of competition you’re looking for, sport shooting has you covered.

-Fox Harb’r Resort has created a sports shooting venue that rivals anything in the world.
-Whether you are an experienced international wing shooter or a beginner learning the proper handling of a firearm, we have a sports shooting experience for you.
-Enjoy the thrill of hunting in the wilds of Nova Scotia, the challenge of world-class target shooting and the rustic comforts of our Sporting Lodge.
-For more on sport shooting at Fox Harb’r, as well as our sport shooting packages, click here.
+Fox Harb’r Resort has created a sport shooting venue that rivals anything in the world.
+Whether you are an experienced international wing shooter or a beginner learning proper shotgun handling, we have a sport shooting experience for you.
+Enjoy the thrill of hunting in Nova Scotia’s pristine woods, the challenge of world-class target shooting and the rustic comforts of our Sporting Lodge.
+For more on sport shooting at Fox Harb’r, as well as our sport shooting getaway packages, click here.